bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ## {id="notes"} Notes

+Bedrock Linux's installation provides quite a lot of flexibility.
+This comes at the cost of substantial decision making during the installation process.
+If you would like to avoid this and simply use a set of "sane defaults", try the [quick start](quickstart.html) instead of the full installation instructions described here.

 While installation (particularly via hijacking described below) is in some ways improved from prior releases, it is still a relatively rough and hands-on process.
 If you are not an experienced Linux user it may be advisable to wait